Patient education: Barrier methods of birth control (Beyond the Basics)

 Most condoms are made of latex, which can be a problem for people who have an allergy or sensitivity to latex.
 Polyurethane condoms are available as an alternative to latex.
 Animal skin condoms (eg, lambskin) are not recommended when there is a risk of HIV infection because they do not effectively prevent transmission of HIV.

-When couples use condoms perfectly, only two women will become pregnant during the first year of use.
-However, with typical use, 18 women out of 100 will become pregnant.
+When couples use condoms perfectly, only two women out of 100 will become pregnant during the first year of use.
+However, since couples may not use condoms every time they have intercourse, with typical use, 18 women out of 100 will become pregnant.

 Female condom — The female condom is worn by a woman to prevent semen from entering the vagina.
 It is a sheath made of nitrile and is prelubricated with a silicone-based lubricant.
 There is a soft, flexible ring at each end (picture 1).
 The edges of the ring at the closed end of the sheath are squeezed together and then inserted as far as possible into the vagina; upon release, the ring will open to hold the condom in place.
 The ring at the open end of the sheath remains outside the vulva, resting against the labia.
-The patient should check to make sure the condom is not twisted.
+The woman should check to make sure the condom is not twisted.

-When couples use female condoms perfectly, only five women will become pregnant during the first year of use.
+When couples use female condoms perfectly, only five women out of 100 will become pregnant during the first year of use.
 However, with typical use, 21 women out of 100 will become pregnant.

 The diaphragm or cervical cap is placed over the cervix before intercourse.
 Pregnancy is prevented by blocking sperm from entering the uterus and killing sperm with the spermicide (see 'Spermicide' below).
 Both require fitting by a trained clinician, and the fit should be checked after childbirth and weight loss or gain of more than 10 pounds (4.5 kilograms).
 A new diaphragm, called Caya, does not need to be fitted as it comes in one size for everyone to use.